dominikdz/ahh/README.md

 * what is ahh?
 Ahh gives you quick access to favorite tools.
 * what is a plugin?
 Plugins define way how to access tools.
-* What I need? linux, git, wget, bash
+* What I need? linux, git, wget, bash and java

 What I can do with ahh?
 ===